Frequently Asked Questions

 - Salt ponds, duck hunting preserves, game refuges and other managed wetlands that have been diked off from San Francisco Bay.

 BCDC’s jurisdiction extends to the mean high tide line in areas that do not contain tidal marsh and up to five feet above mean sea level in areas of tidal marsh.
 The 100-foot shoreline band extends inland for 100 feet from the shoreline of the Bay.
-In addition, BCDC has jurisdiction over certain waterways in the Bay, which can be found here.
+In addition, BCDC has jurisdiction over certain waterways in the Bay.

 - What types of activity require a permit?

 A BCDC permit must be obtained before any of the actions below occur within the Commission's jurisdiction, among others:

 - Place solid material; dispose of material; build or repair docks, pile-supported, or cantilevered structures; or, moor a vessel for an extended period.

 - Dredge or extract material from the Bay bottom.